DS-260 Form: What You Need to Know When Filing

 What Is Consular Processing?

-Consular processing is the process of filing for a green card from outside of the United States.
+Consular processing is the process of filing for a green card from outside the United States.
 You will apply for consular processing if you are applying for an immigrant visa or lawful permanent resident (LPR) status.
 Alternatively, if you apply from within the United States, you will apply through an adjustment of status.

 Starting the Process for Your DS-260 Application With USCIS